felipaoCR/my_coffee_app/README.md

 In order to make our Coffee maker work as we want it to, you'll need four components:

--An Arduino UNO
+-An Arduino UNO.
--A Coffee maker
+-A Coffee maker.
--A power switch tail (with relays)
+-A power switch tail (with relays).
--A twitter account
+-A twitter account.

 To control whenever current flows through the Coffee maker, relays are prefered.
 Relays are current-controlled switches that let current flow whenever the coil within the relay gets some current...